bl4drnnr/openvpn-digitalocean-infrastructure/README.md

 1. **Client** - end-user, you or your laptop, mobile phone etc.
 2. **OpenVPN Server** (or just **server**) - server, where we configured our OpenVPN service.
 Also, this is server we, as clients, are going to connect.
 3. **Certificate Authorities** (or just **CA**) - is an entity that stores, signs, and issues digital certificates.
 In our particular case, it is only going to sign requests by server.
 4. **Certificate** - in cryptography, a public key certificate, also known as a digital certificate or identity certificate, is an electronic document used to prove the validity of a public key.
+Certificate contains public key of the owner and signing by CA.

-One very important thing to mention:
+One very important thing that should be mentioned:
 - Only our **OpenVPN Server** will be the only one entity, that will generate private keys and certificates for **clients**.

-When client wants to connect to server, it has to show certificate, sign by CA. But how does this signing work?
-As it has been mentioned above, only our server is entity, that can generate those certificates for clients
+When client wants to connect to server, it has to show certificate, signed by CA. But how does this signing work?
+As it has been mentioned above, only our VPN server is entity, that can generate those certificates for clients.
+Here is works:

-1. Server generates request (**certificate request**) and private key.
+1. Server generates request - **Certificate Signing Request** or just **CSR** - and a pair of public and private key.
-2. Certificate request is sent to CA server, where it is signed and sent back.
+2. Certificate request is sent to CA server, where it is signed by CA's private key and sent back.
+On these certificates is a copy of the public key of the CA who might issue (sign) your server certificate.
-3. Then, _**using certificate of CA, user certificate and key**_, server will generate configuration file for client.
-It it a file, client is going to use in order to connect to VPN server.
-Every client must have its own config and each must align with the settings outlined in the server’s configuration file
+3.

+When clients connect to OpenVPN, they use asymmetric encryption (also known as public/private key) to perform a TLS handshake.
+However, when transmitting encrypted VPN traffic, the server and clients use symmetric encryption, which is also known as shared key encryption.
 So, let's break this down step-by-step, how clients connect to VPN servers:

 1. Client wants to connect to server.
 In order to do that, it shows to server its certificate.
-2. Certificate contains public key and sign by **CA**.
+Certificate contains public key and sign by **CA**.
-3. Server checks, if certificate is signed by proper **CA**.
-How can it do that?
+2. Server verifies, if certificate is signed by proper **CA** by using its certificate.
 The certificate of **CA** is stored on server.

 ---